These three topics could not be further apart:

 sports cars allowed.
 All wheel steer cars and special manufactured cars allowed only

-with prior approval
+with prior approval."

 Claim Rule: The track may purchase any car for $850.00 after any event.
 The amount